ashcrow/flask-track-usage/docs/index.rst

         print "hello world!"

     # Make an instance of the extension
-    t = TrackUsage(app, [PrintStorage(hooks=[helloWorld])])
+    t = TrackUsage(app, [PrintWriter(hooks=[helloWorld])])

-In this example, the helloWorld function would be called once each time PrintStorage's store function is invoked.
-The keyword parameters are those found in the 'get_usage' function. (see above) Some Stores also add more keys.
+In this example, the helloWorld function would be called once each time PrintWriters output is invoked.
+The keyword parameters are those found in the `Retrieving Log Data`_ function. (see above) Some Storages/Writers also add more keys.

 This library has a list of standardized hooks that are used for log summarizing.
 They are documented in detail here:

-  standard summarization hooks
+  `Standard Summarization Hooks`_

 Not all Stores support all of these hooks.
 See the details for more information.
 Usage is fairly straightforward: